iest/react-busuu/README.md

 ## TODO

-- [ ] Finish exerciseStore setPlaying
+- [ ] Should move AutoPlayStore into ExerciseStore or something?
-- [ ] write up why this is cool
+- [ ] Write up why this is cool
+- [x] Finish exerciseStore setPlaying
 - [x] Add recorder (and flash...)
 - [x] Copy over Dispatcher from Chat Flux example
 - [x] Create Exercise actions to handle everything that happens in an exercise